nishantxraghav/Heart-Disease-Predictor/README.md

-# Heart Disease Predictor
+# ❤️ Heart Disease Prediction System

-This project predicts whether a person is likely to have heart disease using supervised machine learning techniques.
-It focuses on data analysis, visualization, model training, and evaluation using a medical dataset.
+A Machine Learning–based project that predicts the likelihood of heart disease in a patient using medical attributes.
+This project demonstrates the complete ML workflow — from data preprocessing and visualization to model training and evaluation.

 ---

+## 📌 Project Overview

+Heart disease is one of the leading causes of death worldwide.
+Early prediction can help in timely diagnosis and treatment.
+This project uses supervised machine learning techniques to analyze patient health data and predict whether a person is likely to have heart disease.

+---

-## Project Structure
+## 📂 Project Structure

-Heart-Disease-Prediction/
+Heart-Disease-Predictor/

     Heart Disease Predictions.ipynb   - Main Jupyter Notebook
     dataset.csv                       - Dataset used for training and testing